Florida teacher plays tic-tac-toe with student through window

 All it took was a window, an erasable marker and a game of tic-tac-toe.

-Pasco County Schools said Deer Park Elementary teacher Magen Wilson went to students' house and started playing the game with them through the window.
+Pasco County Schools said Deer Park Elementary teacher Magen Wilson went to students' homes and started playing the game with them through the window.

 Taking turns marking Xs and Os, a simple task, was enough to show her students she cares.